FarhanMS123/WebServer/README.md

 ## Installation

-Before begin, you need `git` and `NodeJS` installing in your system.
+Before begin, you need `git` and `NodeJS` installed in your system.

 First, download this repository and extract it.
 Or you could using git to clone it.
 ```